Medical expert of the article

 Tetracyclines

-Also produced in two forms of administration, highly active against chlamydia and mycoplasmas, so their effectiveness is higher for chronic prostatitis associated with sexually transmitted diseases.
-Optimal is doxycycline (junidox soluteba), which has better pharmacokinetic data and tolerability.
+Also available in two forms of administration, highly active against chlamydia and mycoplasma, so their effectiveness is higher in chronic prostatitis associated with sexually transmitted diseases.
+Optimal is doxycycline (Unidox Solutab), which has the best pharmacokinetic data and tolerability.

 Recommended doses: